Hardware vs Software Digital Audio Workstations

 As with all things, we each have our own requirements.
-We have our needs, wants, wishes and of course, the reality of what we can reasonably afford and/or work with.
+We have our needs, wants, wishes and of course, the reality of what we can reasonably afford and/or work with at a given time.

-The catch of course is that (aside from some Apple Macs) most PCs and Laptops are simply not up to the task of Home Studio Recording without a serious investment in Software, Additional Hardware and quite a bit of your time spent sorting out the bugs and glitches.
+The catch of course - is that (aside from some older Apple Macs) most PCs and Laptops are simply not up to the task of Home Studio Recording without a serious investment in Software, Additional Hardware and quite a bit of your time spent sorting out the bugs, glitches and associated incompatibilities.